dse/vtclock/README.md

 # vtclock

-vtclock is a text-terminal program that displays a large analog clock.
+vtclock is a text-terminal program that displays a large digital clock.

 It has lots of fancy display options.